duereg/manager-readme/README.md

 ### My Responsibilities to the Company
  - Work with other managers to come up with a long-term vision for the team
- - Responsible for the long term health of all products in this area
+ - Responsible for the long term health of all products in our area
  - Represent our team to the rest of the organization
  - Manage cross project priorities
  - Attract, retain and grow high performing individuals